Tips for Long-Term Change

-It is my hope that those who read my blog, book, or attend my classes, find found a communication skill or technique to implement.
-Maybe it’s remembering names, listening more thoughtfully, being more concise, saying no to stereotypes, or being more persuasive.
-Regardless of what your specific goal is, how can you ensure that it becomes a lifestyle change and not a fad diet?
+I hope that those who read my blog, book, or attend my classes, find found a communication skill or technique to implement.
+Perhaps it’s about remembering names, listening more thoughtfully, being more concise, resisting stereotypes, or being more persuasive.
+Regardless of your specific goal, how can you ensure that it becomes a lifestyle change rather than a fad diet?

 Start Small